MarkelCA/ssh-tunnels/README.md

 Commands:
     - open [query]    Opens ssh tunnels
     - close [query]   Closes ssh tunnels
+    - status [query]  Shows if a tunnel is opened or closed.
     - show            Shows an ssht.yml configuration
     - list            Lists the available tunnels in the configuration
+    - help [command]  Shows the help description for a command

 Options:
     - -f|--file   The configuration file.
 Default if none is